maderdordor/KAZE/README.md

 ---

 *Created by [Dorian Todd](https://www.doriantodd.com/).
-Need help with your Sesame Robot?
+Need help with your KAZE Robot?
 Send me a message on Discord, my username is "starphee"*